 - Any other unnamed perils causing loss or damage to cargo

-Exclusions under marine insurance
+Exclusions under transit insurance

 - Losses or damage caused due to willful misconduct of the insured